Ujjwala Raut

-Ujjwala Raut (born 11 June 1978) is an Indian supermodel.
+Ujjwala Raut (born 11 June 1978) is an Indian Supermodel.
+She is considered one of India's first supermodels.

 Career

 Raut was a 17-year-old commerce student when she won "Femina Look of the Year" at the Femina Miss India 1996 contest.
 She was also among the top fifteen in the 1996 Elite Model Look contest in Nice.
 She walked the runway for, among others: Yves Saint-Laurent, Roberto Cavalli, Hugo Boss, Cynthia Rowley, Diane von Furstenberg, Dolce & Gabbana, Betsey Johnson, Gucci, Givenchy, Valentino, Oscar de la Renta, and Emilio Pucci, and the Victoria's Secret Fashion Show.
-She walked twice for the Victoria's Secret Fashion Show in 2002 and 2003.
-In 2012, she hosted and judged the Kingfisher Calendar Hunt with model Milind Soman.